DanHUMassMed/how2/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue on the project's GitHub repository.
+This a simple personal project not under active development, but contributions are welcome.
+Please feel free to submit a pull request or fork the code for your own use.

 ## License